Have you ever wondered what could have caused your inbox to be full of spam emails?

 The smart and easy way to secure your domain is by implementing DMARC (Domain-based Message Authentication Reporting and Conformance), an email-authentication protocol.
 DMARC involves two main components, SPF and DKIM which work alongside it.
 But solely implementing DMARC is not enough.
 A proper tool for the implementation of DMARC not only saves time but offers better anti-email spoofing protection.

 Since the inception of SMPT (Simple Mail Transfer Protocol), transferring messages over the internet has become easy.
 But with the rise of security loopholes and sophisticated cyberattacks, it has become essential to employ additional protocols to enhance security and increase the layer of defense.

 Top-notch cybersecurity companies, like Kratikal, offer the best spoofing prevention tools.
-An organization must secure its domain by implementing the most innovative DMARC implementation tool, which is KDMARC.
+An organization must secure its domain by implementing the most innovative DMARC implementation tool, which is TDMARC.

 This anti-email spoofing tool is an email authentication protocol.
 It helps the organization in setting up and generating security solutions for the email domain.
 In turn, it enhances the email deliverability of messages along with protection against email spoofing vectors like ransomware, phishing, etc.

 For the above-stated reasons, every organization must install dual-layer security.
-The first layer is an email authentication protocol, like KDMARC, and the second layer is DKIM & SPF.
-KDMARC provides numerous features which make it the best tool in the market.
+The first layer is an email authentication protocol, like TDMARC, and the second layer is DKIM & SPF.
+TDMARC provides numerous features which make it the best tool in the market.
 This tool is a comprehensive suite of such features: